|

 EventWhen

-content_citedContent referenced in an agent's response
+content_citedContent referenced in the agent's response - quote, paraphrase, or source link

-content_engagedUser interacted with cited content
+content_engagedUser interacted with cited or displayed content (click, expand, copy, share)

 turn_started / turn_completedConversation turn lifecycle